 If you are willing to give up some grass, pavers are a great investment to add value to your property and can last up to fifty years.
 Whether you opt for brick, stone, or other styles, they create a polished look and a flat surface to rest your tables and chairs.
 Durable, low maintenance, and easy to repair, a small section of your lawn with pavers makes sense for patio furniture.

 The rest can be devoted to all things green and natural, or you can keep up the paver aesthetic with stepping stones to match your driveway.
-It just makes sense to pave places with high foot traffic, and it’s definitely something to consider for homeowners.
+Paving places with high foot traffic makes sense, and it’s something to consider for homeowners.

 If you decide to keep the furniture directly on the grass and if your patio furniture is lightweight and easily transportable, move the furniture around.
 This way, the grass underneath has a chance to breathe and to get some sunlight.
 If you notice grass beginning to brown around the furniture, rearrange it.
 Plan to do so about once a week.